DarkLord1242/GameCdShop/README.md

-This is a project coded in java for a hypothetical game shop which sells games for different consoles.
+This is a project in java for a hypothetical game shop which sells games for different consoles.